Love sports? So do Australians. The land down under boasts a country-wide culture dominated by … Read more

 Work alongside healthcare professionals within agencies or non-profits that are trying to reach certain health goals within the New Zealand community.
-Opportunities are available in a number of areas such as mental health research, obesity and drug usage.
+Opportunities are highly competitive, but may be available in a number of areas such as mental health research, obesity and drug usage.

 Work in a boutique PR firm that embodies the professionalism, efficiency and trustworthiness you would expect from a larger public relations agency.
 Our host organizations operate with a certain flair and willingness to push boundaries, and you’ll likely be involved with brainstorming, monitoring media coverage, drafting media materials, preparing clients reports and supporting product launches.
 Work in a colourful and friendly environment on exciting PR projects and achieve outcomes throughout your internship and see the different you can truly make in this fast paced industry.

 Expand your skillset with opportunities to work in sales, leasing, accounting and property management.
 Past placements have included with estate agents and property agencies working with both residential and commercial properties.